besnik/python-design-patterns/README.md

 # Python Design Patterns
-This work is based on popular design patterns as described by
+This work is based on popular design patterns as described in following books:
- - Design Patterns - Elements of Reusable Object-Oriented Software book by GoF
+ - Design Patterns - Elements of Reusable Object-Oriented Software by GoF
  - Patterns of Enterprise Application Architecture by Martin Fowler
- - Enterprise Integration Patterns book by Hohpe & Woolf
+ - Enterprise Integration Patterns by Hohpe & Woolf

 It aims to provide implementation of the patterns using latest Python.